MicrosoftLearning/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_10_AzureADAuthenticationForWindowsAndLinuxVM.md

 1. You will have to create an administrator username and password for the VM on the basics tab.
    - Use a username you will remember and a secure password.

-1. On the **Management** tab, check the box to **Login with Azure AD** under the Azure AD section.
+1. On the **Management** tab, check the box to **Login with Microsoft Entra ID** under the Microsoft Entra ID section.

-    NOTE: As of 11/1/2023, this UI has not been updated to show Microsoft Entra ID, it still references Azure AD.

-    NOTE2: You will notice that the **System assigned managed identity** under the Identity section is automatically checked and turned grey.
-This action should happen automatically once you enable Login with Azure AD.
+        NOTE: You will notice that the **System assigned managed identity** under the Identity section is automatically checked and turned grey.
+This action should happen automatically once you enable Login with Microsoft Entra ID.

 1. Go through the rest of the experience of creating a virtual machine.

 1. Select Create.

-#### Task 2 - Azure AD login for existing Azure Virtual Machines
+#### Task 2 - Microsoft Entra ID login for existing Azure Virtual Machines

 1. Browse to **Virtual Machines** in the [https://portal.azure.com](https://portal.azure.com).